ITSA Suite platform uses a relational

 To mitigate this potential complexity, use the following property to limit join complexity and

-Navigate to System Properties > System and find the property with this
+System Properties > System to find the property with the description,

 Max number of database joins per query.
 Smaller values cause the system to issue a